dolfly/nmdb/doc/guide.rst

 simple clients to play with.

 If you are in doubt about something, you can consult the manpages or the documentation inside the *doc/* directory.

-And if you can't find an answer to your question there, you can ask me, Alberto Bertogli, at *albertito@gmail.com*.
+To get in touch with nmdb developers and users, you can join the `mailing list`_, or just send an email to nmdb-devel@lists.auriga.wearlab.de.

 .. _nmdb: http://auriga.wearlab.de/~alb/nmdb/